-Michael received his master's degree in public administration from FAU’s College for Design and Social Inquiry.
+Michael received his MPA from FAU’s School of Public Administration, where he is currently a PhD student.
 He also earned his bachelor’s degree from the Dorothy F. Schmidt College of Arts and Letters, with a concentration in political science.
 Prior to assuming his current position, Michael worked as the Annual Giving Coordinator for the Division of Institutional Advancement.

 Christa Eitel | Assistant Vice President, Academic Finance and Administration

 Christa Eitel is the Assistant Vice President for Academic Finance and Administration in the Office of the Provost/Academic Affairs.
 In this capacity, she coordinates and manages budgets across colleges and academic units, compiles and analyzes financial information, develops multi-year financial projections, and provides leadership and direction in budgetary policy within Academic Affairs.

 Christa received her Master's degree in Business Administration from the University of Cincinnati and her Bachelor's degree in Organizational Communications from Ohio University.
 Most recently, she was the Assistant Dean of Business Operations in the College of Education, Criminal Justice, and Human Services at the University of Cincinnati.

 Rochelle Maitland | Executive Assistant to the Provost

 Rochelle Maitland is the Executive Assistant to the Provost and in this role she provides primary support.
 She has been with FAU since 2015, holding positions in both Undergraduate Admissions as an advisor and recruiter, and Campus Operations for the Broward Campuses.